nortiero/65hell/README.md

 There is no "delete" and "backspace" does what says, but does not clear text under cursor.
 Play with it!

+Shortlist:

+- sample timed execution in main -- LIMIT PERFORMANCE
+- ** crateize (or cratify?) it (for Rust);
+- peek with ctrl+shift+e

 Todo:

 - RESET signal must be tested
-- sample timed execution in main -- LIMIT PERFORMANCE
 - check that irqs etc match exactly this: https://wiki.nesdev.com/w/index.php/CPU_interrupts
 - interrupts are sampled a bit too much and a bit too early, can be more precise
 - unimplemented opcodes, and their side effects;
 - NMOS 6502 quirky flags in decimal mode  (documented flags are OK);
 - support for 6502 variants: 6510, at a minimum;
 - implement a new memory subsystem, to support pages and layered mapping, also r/o;
-- ** crateize (or cratify?) it (for Rust);
 - faster sub-exact mode: correct cycle count but simplified memory accesses;
 - stun mode for 6510 etc, where the CPU skips the current cycle
 - SYNC/RDY for the 6502.
 Sync is an OUTPUT signal, high at T0.
 RDY is an INPUT signal that halts the processor
 - a full program monitor outside memory.
 That should not be hard.

 Evaluating performance:
-a free run of 6502_functional_test runs in 1.46s on my machine.
-Please use cargo build --release !
+One free run of 6502_functional_test runs in 1.46s on my machine (i5m 1.7 GHz, MB Air 2011), corresponding to a brisky ~75MHz 6502.
+Please compile rust code with --release or performance will slow down to a crawl.